andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/03-wine_country.md

 is technically incorrect nomenclature, the term has so strong a foothold in the wine world that the nerds over at the ICNCP begrudgingly make an exception.

-I was quite surprised to learn the most grown grape varietal is one I've never heard of - the Kyoho, a large, sweet grape that rose from the ashes of post war Japan.
+I was quite surprised to learn the most grown grape variety is one I've never heard of - the Kyoho, a large, sweet grape that rose from the ashes of post war Japan.
 As with just about anything "most" it's grown predominantly in China, accounting for 90% of its acreage.
-A more familiar varietal, Cabernet Sauvignon, comes in at number 2, growing around the world in nearly 30 countries.
+A more familiar cultivar, Cabernet Sauvignon, comes in at number 2, growing around the world in nearly 30 countries.
 The only varieties that are grown more places than Cab Sav are Syrah, Merlot, & Chardonnay.